minhtribui153/PyShooter/README.md

 ![Game](./data/image.png)
 ## About
 A soldier is on a mission to capture the base of the enemy.
-As commanded by his Sergeant, he has to traverse and eliminate the enemy soldiers as much as he can and capture the bases.
+As commanded by his Sergeant, he has to traverse obstacles and eliminate the enemy soldiers as much as he can and capture the bases.
 Each level is a base the soldier has to capture.

 ## Keyboard Controls
 | Keybind 	    | Uses              	|